 We entered in the main entrance and purchased our admission tickets along with a headset for the audio tour.
 This mission was the 7th of 21 missions built in California during the late 1780’s.

 As we walked out into the courtyard we pulled out our map that we were given and began finding our way around the tour.
 The map marks important stops that may or may not include informative audio.
 The map is also slightly confusing as it is not in numeric order as you walk.
-I am sure they have some logic to it but to us it seemed a little unclear.
+I am sure there was some logic to it but to us it seemed a little unclear.

 In the first courtyard we found an olive millstone where we learned that the Spanish missionaries planted olive trees on the several hundred thousand acres they occupied and milled the olives to create olive oil.